chakryaros/OOAD_Project2/README.md

     3. Zoo.ipynb is file that we rewrite code from Java to python

-    4. Zoo_Strategy.ipynb is file that we worked on stretegy and oberver partern.
+    4. Zoo_Strategy.ipynb is file that we worked on stretegy and oberver pattern.